bhaiG-de/happyplace-app/docs/Tickets.md

 - ✅ Implemented filesystem helpers with proper TypeScript types
 - ✅ Set up routing to instance page with dynamic `[id]` parameter
 - ✅ Wired editor to VFS and mounted fetched repo into `/project`
-- 🔄 Next steps: Implement file system hooks and wire up the editor
+- ✅ Implemented file watching functionality with `useFileWatcher` hook
+- ✅ Implemented FileTree UI component and integrated it with the code editor for file selection and preview.
+The UI now matches the wireframe and file structure plan.
+- ✅ Fixed file selection logic to prevent errors when selecting directories in FileTree.
 - **Note:** A long-term solution would be to implement the FileTree component from the file structure plan, allowing users to select any file and removing the need for a hardcoded path.

 ---